blues/app-accelerators/71-legacy-diesel-generator-fleet-performance-uplift/README.md

 ## 5. Notehub Setup

 1. **Create a project.** Sign up at [notehub.io](https://notehub.io) and [create a project](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub).
-Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into `firmware/diesel_gen_monitor/diesel_gen_monitor.ino` as `PRODUCT_UID`.
+Once created, open the project dashboard and look for the **ProductUID** in the top-right corner (it looks like `com:yourcompany:projectname`).
+Copy it and paste it into `firmware/diesel_gen_monitor/diesel_gen_monitor.ino` line 39, replacing `com.your-company.your-name:diesel_gen_monitor`.

 2. **Claim the Notecard.** Power the panel; on the first cellular session the Notecard auto-provisions into your project.

 3. **Create a Fleet per controller family.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared configuration and routing.
 Because register addresses and alarm bitmasks differ across generator controller brands, a practical structure is one fleet per controller vendor: one for DeepSea 7000-series generators, another for Woodward EasyGen, and so on.
 Fleet-level environment variables encode the register addresses and thresholds for that controller family; individual devices can override with their own values if a site has unusual configuration.
 Use [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) to dynamically route devices between fleets based on a device-level tag or environment variable.

 4. **Set environment variables.** All variables below are optional; firmware defaults are shown.
-Values set in Notehub override the compile-time defaults on the device's next inbound sync — no reflashing required.
+Values set in Notehub (navigate Fleet → Environment Variables) override the compile-time defaults on the device's next inbound sync — no reflashing required.

    | Variable | Default | Purpose |
    |---|---|---|